anderson89marques/swift-study/README.md

 ### Inner Functions

 ```
-// with is the external name of the argument and
+// "with" is the external name of the argument and
-// value is the internal name of the argument
+// "value" is the internal name of the argument
 // Function can contain other functions
 // Inner Functions can`t be called externally
 func doSomethingComplicated(with value: Int) -> Int {